-Amazon to cut more than 18,000 jobs, CEO says
+Amazon to shed over 18,000 jobs as it cuts costs, CEO says

 - Published

-Amazon aims to shed more than 18,000 roles as part of a shakeup of the business, the technology giant's boss says.
+Amazon aims to shed more than 18,000 roles as it cuts costs, the technology giant's boss says.

 Affected workers will be informed from 18 January, chief executive Andy Jassy said in a note to staff.